bensowden/TeXcount/README.md

 TeXcount
 ========

-A [Sublime Text 2](http://www.sublimetext.com/) package to provide access to [TeXcount](http://app.uio.no/ifi/texcount/) from a simple keyboard shortcut: `cmd+l, w` on OS X, and `ctrl+l, w` on Linux.
+A [Sublime Text 2 and 3](http://www.sublimetext.com/) package to provide access to [TeXcount](http://app.uio.no/ifi/texcount/) from a simple keyboard shortcut: `cmd+l, w` on OS X, and `ctrl+l, w` on Linux.

 Installation
 ------------

-Checkout to Sublime Text 2 Packages folder.
+Checkout to Sublime Text 2/3 Packages folder.

 Or with Package Control: